How to start and manage a Registered Disability Savings Plan in British Columbia

 The holder of your RDSP is the person who makes decisions about investments and withdrawals.
 In most cases, you will be the holder of your RDSP.

-You may be able to choose a person to be the holder of the RDSP (“qualifying family member”) under a temporary federal measure (that ends before 2019) or you may use a Representation Agreement, or other personal planning tool.
+You may be able to choose a person to be the holder of the RDSP (“qualifying family member”) under a temporary federal measure that has been extended until 2023 or you may use a Representation Agreement, or other personal planning tool.

-- BC Public Guardian and Trustees' It’s Your Choice: Personal Planning Tools (PDF)
+- It’s Your Choice: Personal Planning Tools (BC Public Guardian and Trustee)

-Now that you have qualified for the Disability Tax Credit, you are ready to open your RDSP.
-Schedule an appointment with your bank or credit union.
+Now that you have qualified for the Disability Tax Credit, you are ready to open your RDSP!
+The next step is to schedule an appointment with your bank or credit union.
 When you go to your appointment, be sure to bring your Social Insurance Number and your photo ID.

-- See participating bank or credit unions in Step 5
+- Find participating banks or credit unions in step 5.

-- Disability Alliance BC's RDSP and People Receiving Social Assistance (PDF, 1.5MB)
+- Disability Alliance BC guide, The RDSP and People Receiving Social Assistance

 Now that you’ve opened your RDSP, you’re ready to start contributing and taking advantage of grants and bonds.
 You may wish to: